 The world's largest surviving carnivorous marsupial, the Tasmanian devil, has a thick-set, squat build, with a relatively large, broad head and short, thick tail.
-The fur is mostly or wholly black, but white markings often occur on the rump and chest.
-Body size also varies greatly, depending on the diet and habitat.
-Adult males are usually larger than adult females and can weigh up to 12 kg and stand about 30 cm high at the shoulder.
+The fur is mostly black, with white markings on the rump, flanks and chest which vary in size and shape; some devils are pure black.
+Body size also varies, depending on the diet and habitat.
+Adult males are larger than adult females and can weigh up to 14 kg and stand about 30 cm high at the shoulder.
 In the wild Tasmanian devils live up to six years.

 Tasmanian devils Lilo and Stitch having a cuddle

 Tasmanian devils once occurred on mainland Australia, with fossils having been found widely, but it is believed the devil became extinct on the mainland some 3500 years ago – long before European settlement.
 While it is not known exactly what happened to the devil on the mainland, it is likely that devils became extinct there due to aridity, changing climate and the spread of the dingo and possibly disease which was prevented from reaching Tasmania by Bass Strait.
 A necklace made of 178 pierced Tasmanian devil teeth was found at a burial site dated at around 7000 years old, indicating that Australian aboriginals interacted with devils.
 Aboriginal people have several names for devils one of which is "poorininah'

 Today the devil is a Tasmanian icon but this hasn’t always been the case.Tasmanian devils were considered a nuisance by early European settlers of Hobart Town, who complained of raids on poultry yards.
 In 1830 the Van Diemen’s Land Co. introduced a bounty scheme to remove devils, as well as Tasmanian tigers and wild dogs, from their northwest properties: 2/6 (25 cents) for male devils and 3/6 (35 cents) for females.